CFIS-UFRO/cfis-interfaces/src/cfis_interfaces/amptek_mca/README.md

         python -c "from cfis_interfaces import AmptekMCA; AmptekMCA.install_libusb()"
         ```
     2. Download Zadig from the official website: [https://zadig.akeo.ie/](https://zadig.akeo.ie/).
-    3. Connect the Amptek device to your computer.
+    3. Connect the Amptek device to your computer. **If using a hub**, first connect the USB hub to your computer, then connect the Amptek device to the hub.
     4. Open Zadig **as Administrator** (right-click on the executable and select "Run as administrator").
+    5.  **If using a USB hub**, make sure to **deselect** `Options > Ignore Hubs or Composite Parents` to ensure the device is properly detected.
-    5. Go to `Options > List All Devices`.
+    6. Go to `Options > List All Devices`.
-    6. In the Zadig window, select the Amptek device (VID `10C4`, PID `842A`) and choose the `WinUSB` driver from the target driver list.
+    7. In the Zadig window, select the Amptek device (VID `10C4`, PID `842A`) and choose the `WinUSB` driver from the target driver list.
-    7. Click the `Install Driver` (or `Replace Driver`) button to install the driver.
+    8. Click the `Install Driver` (or `Replace Driver`) button to install the driver.
-    8. Repeat steps 2-7 for any additional Amptek devices you want to connect.
+    9. Repeat steps 3-8 for any additional Amptek devices you want to connect.
-    9. Connect the Amptek devices **always** to the same USB port.
+    10. Connect the Amptek devices **always** to the same USB port.
 * Linux:
     1. Open the terminal and run the built-in method to install the `libusb` dependency:
         ```python